Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

 and where $u_j$ are as in~\eqref{eq:hermite-decomposition}.
 Furthermore, Assumptions A and B hold. \end{prop}

 With Proposition~\ref{prop:GLM-pop}, it is easy to compute the information exponents corresponding to general activation functions.
-The following result is an immediate consequence of \prettyref{prop:GLM-pop}. \begin{cor} Suppose that the features $(a^\ell)$ are i.i.d.\ standard Gaussian vectors.
+The following result is an immediate consequence of \prettyref{prop:GLM-pop}. \begin{cor} Suppose that the features $(a^\ell)$ are i.i.d.\ standard Gaussian vectors, {and the errors $(\epsilon^\ell)$ are i.i.d.\ mean zero with finite $4+\delta$-th moment for some $\delta>0$}.
 Suppose that the activation function, $f$, is differentiable a.e. and that $f'$ has at most polynomial growth.
 Then, \begin{enumerate} \item The information exponent of $f$ is $1$ if and only if $u_1(f) \neq 0$. \item The information exponent of $f$ is $2$ if and only if $u_1(f) = 0$ and $u_2(f) \neq 0$ \item The information exponent of $f$ is at least $3$ if and only if $u_1(f)=u_2(f) =0$. \end{enumerate} \end{cor}

 We prove Proposition~\ref{prop:GLM-pop} and Corollary~\ref{cor:glm-ie} in \prettyref{app:Generalized-linear-models}.

 Let us now turn to some concrete examples of activation functions and their classification.
 Many commonly used activation functions have corresponding population loss with information exponent $1$, for example: \begin{itemize} \item Adaline: $f(x)=x$ \item Sigmoid: $f(x)=\frac{e^{x}}{1+e^{x}}$ \item ReLu: $f(x)=x\vee 0$. \end{itemize}